vantagecompute/helm-sdkpy/README.md

 ## 📖 Chart Path Formats

-helmpy supports multiple chart location formats:
+helm-sdkpy supports multiple chart location formats:

 ### Local Paths
 Point to a chart directory or packaged chart (.tgz) on your local filesystem: